-2020 NASS Coverage Policy Recommendations for SIJIs & RFA:
+2020 NASS Coverage Policy Recommendations for Sacroiliac Joint Injections & Radiofrequency Ablation: 5

 - Diagnostic blocks for evaluation for SIJ pain is appropriate if the following criteria are met: - a.
-Patient's report of non-radicular, typically unilateral, pain that is maximal below the L5 vertebrae, localized over the posterior SIJ, and consistent with SIJ pain. - b.
+Patient's report of nonradicular, typically unilateral, pain that is maximal below the L5 vertebrae, localized over the posterior SIJ, and consistent with SIJ pain. - b.
 A physical examination typically demonstrating localized tenderness with palpation over the sacral sulcus (Fortin's point, i.e., at the insertion of the long dorsal ligament inferior to the posterior superior iliac spine or PSIS) or the absence of tenderness elsewhere (e.g., greater trochanter, lumbar spine, coccyx) that would explain the patient's symptoms. - c.
-Positive response to a cluster of at least 3 provocative tests (1.
+Positive response to a cluster of at least three provocative tests (1.
 Patrick's or FABER, 2.
 Gaenslen, 3.
 Thigh thrust, 4.
 Sacral thrust, 5.
 Distraction, 6.
 Compression). - Blocks should be performed with image guidance and injectant limited to 2mL. - The guidelines distinguish between intra-articular injections and diagnostic blocks.
 Intra-articular injections target the SIJ intra-articular surfaces and capsule and are recommended for diagnosis of SIJ pain.
-Diagnostic blocks of the L5 primary dorsal ramus and sacral dorsal rami lateral branches (S1-S3) are aimed at the dorsal and interosseous ligaments and aid in the diagnostic work-up of LBP.
+Diagnostic blocks of the L5 primary dorsal ramus and sacral dorsal rami lateral branches (S1-S3) are aimed at the dorsal and interosseous ligaments and aid in the diagnostic work-up of low back pain.
 According to these guidelines diagnostic blocks should performed prior to RFA using small volume (<0.5mL per nerve) image-guided anesthetic blocks.
-For either block a positive response is at least 75% reduction in pain for the expected duration of the anesthetic used on 2 separate occasions. - Therapeutic injections:
+For either block a positive response is at least 75% reduction in pain for the expected duration of the anesthetic used on two separate occasions. - Therapeutic injections:

-Image-guided intra-articular SIJIs of corticosteroid with or without local anesthetic are indicated for the treatment of SI pain when $\geq 1$ of the listed criteria are met:Clinical criteria for diagnostic SIJI are met (as above) AND pain has been present for at least 1 month AND pain is > 4/10 with functional limitation OR any pain level with functional limitation despite other conservative treatment.
+Image-guided intra-articular SIJ injections of corticosteroid with or without local anesthetic are indicated for the treatment of sacroiliac pain when = 1 of the listed criteria are met:

 - a.
-Clinical criteria for diagnostic SIJI are met (as above) AND pain has been present for at least 1 month AND pain is > 4/10 with functional limitation OR any pain level with functional limitation despite other conservative treatment. - b.
-SIJ pain has been confirmed with diagnostic intra-articular SIJIs. - c.
-SIJ pain has recurred following a previous therapeutic SIJI which resulted in >50% pain relief for $\geq 3$ months. - d.
+Clinical criteria for diagnostic SIJ injection are met (as above) AND pain has been present for at least 1 month AND pain is \geq 4/10 with functional limitation OR any pain level with functional limitation despite other conservative treatment. - b.
+SIJ pain has been confirmed with diagnostic intra-articular SIJ injections. - c.
+SIJ pain has recurred following a previous therapeutic SIJ injection which resulted in >50% pain relief for ≥ 3 months. - d.
 Advanced imaging (bone scan or MRI) demonstrates uptake or inflammation in the SIJ. - e.
-Patients with spondyloarthropathies such as AS. - RF neurotomy:
+Patients with spondyloarthropathies such as ankylosing spondylitis. - Radiofrequency neurotomy:

-Image-guided thermal RF neurotomy of the L5 primary dorsal ramus and sacral dorsal rami lateral branches at S1, S2 and S3 are indicated for the treatment of SI pain when either of the listed criteria are met:
+Image-guided thermal radiofrequency neurotomy of the L5 primary dorsal ramus and sacral dorsal rami lateral branches at S1, S2 and S3 are indicated for the treatment of sacroiliac pain when either of the listed criteria are met:

-- a.
-Clinical criteria for positive diagnostic anesthetic blocks of the L5 primary dorsal ramus and sacral dorsal rami lateral branches (as above) are met AND pain has been present for at least 3 months AND pain is severe enough to cause some degree of functional deficit despite other conservative treatment. - b.
-Posterior SI ligament complex pain has recurred after $\geq 50\%$ improvement for $\geq 6$ months from prior RF neurotomy of the L5 primary dorsal ramus and sacral dorsal rami lateral branches.
+a.
+Clinical criteria for positive diagnostic anesthetic blocks of the L5 primary dorsal ramus and sacral dorsal rami lateral branches (as above) are met AND pain has been present for at least 3 months AND pain is severe enough to cause some degree of functional deficit despite other conservative treatment.

+b.
+Posterior sacroiliac ligament complex pain has recurred after = 50% improvement for ≥ 6 months from prior radiofrequency neurotomy of the L5 primary dorsal ramus and sacral dorsal rami lateral branches.

-Spine Intervention Society (SIS) Appropriate Use Criteria for Fluoroscopically Guided Diagnostic and Therapeutic SI Interventions: Results from the Spine Intervention Society Convened Multispecialty Collaborative:
+Spine Intervention Society (SIS) Appropriate Use Criteria for Fluoroscopically Guided Diagnostic and Therapeutic Sacroiliac Interventions: Results from the Spine Intervention Society Convened Multispecialty Collaborative: 85